labforward/markdown-parser/.github/pull_request_review_template.md

 - [ ] Code is readable
 - [ ] Test coverage is appropriate
-- [ ] CHANGELOG entry is correct
 - [ ] I manually tested the changes and checked that related features do not have any regressions
-- [ ] I confirmed that all specifications linked to the issue are fulfilled
 - [ ] I checked newly added dependencies for their licenses

 [1]: https://drive.google.com/file/d/1fD1ZcsBTywlMVTObTmNLrg55khrYMI_L/view